Old St. Ferdinand Shrine: Significance

-The site represents a physical link to American pioneer times, the North American Jesuit Missions to the Native Americans as well as the home of Catholic education in the Midwest.
+The site represents a physical link to French and Spanish colonial times, the North American Jesuit Missions to the Native Americans as well as the home of Catholic education in the Midwest.
 The 1819 convent is the site of the first Catholic school between the Mississippi River and Rocky Mountains.
 The 1821 Church is the oldest remaining church building built between the Mississippi River and Rockies Mountains.
 It was the home of the region's only canonized Catholic saint, Saint Rose Philippine Duchesne.

 History

 Around 1767, just a few years after Pierre Laclede and August Chouteau established the fur-trading village of St. Louis, French plantation owners settled in an area they called "Fleurissant."